Protect your Android against spyware with Avast One

-Avast includes one of the best spyware removers for Android in our free Avast Mobile Security app.
+The free Avast One app includes one of the best spyware removers for Android in our free Avast Mobile Security app.
 It detects and removes all types of malware and prevents future infections.
 Here’s how to scan for spyware on your Android:

-Run an antivirus scan to detect spyware or any other forms of malware and viruses.
+Run an antivirus scan (Smart Scan) to detect spyware or any other forms of malware and viruses.

 Follow the instructions from the app to remove the spyware and any other threats that may be lurking.

 If you want to root out the issues on your own, here are the steps to take.
 First, you’ll need to reboot your phone into safe mode.
 Safe mode prevents all third-party apps from running, so you’ll be able to verify that your phone’s strange behavior is coming from spyware rather than a different issue.